Middle Eastern restaurants are real carnivore crowd pleasers. So meat eaters, don’t miss out on the wonderful flavors in those places.

 Being the cuisine of various countries, but Middle Eastern cuisine, to many people, is about Levantine, Persian and Turkish food.
 And charcoal-grilled meat is the soul of a Middle Eastern meal.

 Locals who wish to explore new viands and visitors who want a quick fix of kebab can channel your inner cavemen with the large meat platters at these recommended Middle Eastern restaurants.
-For a taste of Lebanese, visit Kazbar or Levant.
-Foods at Shiraz and Shabestan will show you the best of Persian cuisine.
+For a taste of Lebanese, visit Kazbar or Beirut Grill.
+Food at Shiraz and Shabestan will show you the best of Persian cuisine.
 And Artichoke is the place to have Middle Eastern’s flavours with a twist.

 You can expect giant food portions, designed for sharing, great shisha, and fascinating belly dance performances in most of the restaurants introduced in this list.